workswithweb/MQTTBox/README.md

 - `npm install`

+- `Open /node_modules/mqtt/lib/connect/ws.js file and goto line 45 or where ever you find below code.` else {
+        throw new Error('Could not determine host.
+Specify host manually.')
+    }
+ `Remove this else block completely.
+We need this step to make mqtt.js works with webworkers`.

 Thats it !!!
 Your project is setup.
 Execute below commands in your current folder (MQTTBox) as per your app requirements.

 ######Web App Builds